airwallex/airwallex-payment-ios/README.md

 ### CocoaPods

-Airwallex for iOS is available through either [CocoaPods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage).
+Airwallex for iOS is available through [CocoaPods](https://cocoapods.org/).

 If you haven't already, install the latest version of [CocoaPods](https://cocoapods.org/).
 If you don't have an existing `Podfile`, run the following command to create one: